 Exactly one week before Billy had fallen, beloved Master and college advisor William Sullivan had dropped dead watching his son play football.
 Bill Waldron's death thus plunged the school into double-shock, the effects of which would resound at Taft until the final survivor, Master Dick Cobb, retired forty-five years later.
 Everyone's true nature was momentarily revealed, and by graduation time, somehow the school was transformed, vastly for the better, to the astonishment of the faculty and boys alike.

 The lives of the boys both directly involved and on the immediate periphery were indelibly marked that Monday night.
-The boys quoted below are Bob Golfman, Mike Castillo, Bruce Maclean, and Ken Saverin, all middlers like Bill, '72.
+The boys quoted below are Bob Golfman, Mike Castillo, Bruce Maclean, and Ken Saverin, and Dave Albert, all middlers like Bill, '72.

 Billy's parents were the Sunday night house guests of Headmaster John Esty (below) who handled the disaster with grace and aplomb.
 He came up with an explanatory hypothesis, that Billy had touched a hot lamp and jumped backwards into the void, and this became the official line.
 But it was just a guess, because the fall had gone unwitnessed.
 The press was told that Billy was 16, not 15, and that the fall was 15 feet, not 10.
 For an HD view, click here.